rcourse/getdata-project/README.md

 # Read me file for course project

-This repository contains files necessary for course project from Getting and Cleaning Data course on Coursera.
+This repository contains files necessary for course project to Getting and Cleaning Data course on Coursera.

 Project consists of these files:
 * README.md - this file